let's talk

 This image shows the custom website development cost.

-But the website cost depends on the level of the team, as well as development technology.
+However, the website cost depends on the team’s level and technology development.

 Another major aspect to include in your cost estimation of website development is UX/UI design.